zekarias-tilahun/goat/README.md

 A PyTorch implementation of the "**Go**ssip and **At**tend: Context-sensitive Graph Representation Learning" paper, which appeared on the International AAAI Conference on Web and Social Media (ICWSM 2020)

 **Update** The repository has been updated to support a number of other datasets and improve the quality and readability of the source code.
-We closely follow the best practices recommended in [PyTorch Geomtric](https://pytorch-geometric.readthedocs.io/en/latest/), [OGB](https://ogb.stanford.edu/) for the newly added dataset support.
+We closely follow the best practices recommended in [PyTorch Geomtric](https://pytorch-geometric.readthedocs.io/en/latest/) and [OGB](https://ogb.stanford.edu/) for the newly added dataset support.

 The code released at the time of publication can be found under the ```legacy``` directory.